Nature Scavenger Hunt using a Color Wheel

 This is intended to be a simple activity that encourages you and the kiddos to get outside and explore nature while hunting for as many colors as you can find.

-You can make the activity more complex using some of the suggestion below.
+You can make the activity more complex using some of the suggestions below.
 They’re just suggestions.
 Do what works for you.

 The main goal is to get kids hunting for colors in nature.